 - Students select an emphasis in counseling, management, nutrition and fitness, or professional writing, or design an individualized program of study with the Program Director. - Track II students may wait until after completing the internship to declare an emphasis. - Guided research through a project or thesis culminates the degree process.
 M.S. in Dietetics - Thesis Option This option is for the student interested in a professional career involving research, who works in a setting where research is conducted, and/or for the student who plans to pursue a doctoral degree.
 It emphasizes original hypothesis-driven research of publishable quality, generally conducted in the student's place of employment.
 The student orally presents and defends the written product to peers, faculty and the thesis committee.
 M.S. in Dietetics - Non-thesis Option This option is for students who seek excellence in practice in their professional career through application of specialized knowledge to the work environment.
 Students explore, analyze and critique a selected issue by developing a project in a focused area of study related to their selected emphasis area.
 This path is often preferred by working professionals seeking advanced training through an accredited degree, but who do not have the opportunity for a comprehensive research project.
 The student orally presents the project to peers, faculty and the project committee.
-Mission The mission of the Graduate Program in Dietetics is to strengthen the academic background and critical thinking skills of dietitians so that these men and women may excel as practitioners in a variety of settings.
-Professional Development Track Goals Through successful completion of the graduate program in dietetics the student will be able to: - Understand the social, cultural, political and economic systems in relation to health care and as they impact on relevant issues in dietetics. - Demonstrate specialized knowledge and skills in selected areas of nutritional science and professional practice. - Use guided research and professional writing skills to demonstrate the application of specialized knowledge to dietetic practice.
+Mission The mission of the Graduate Program in Dietetics is to strengthen the knowledge base and develop the analytical, creative, and critical thinking skills of dietitians so that they may excel as practitioners in a variety of settings.
+Professional Development Track Goals Through successful completion of the graduate program in dietetics the student will be able to: - Through speculative exploration, demonstrate an understanding of the social, cultural, and political economic systems in relation to health care and as they impact relevant issues in dietetics. - Demonstrate synthesis of knowledge and resourcefulness in applying skills in selected areas of nutritional science and professional practice. - Use guided research and professional writing skills to demonstrate the application of specialized knowledge to dietetic practice while exhibiting the ability to generate ideas and navigate complexity.
 Admission Requirements Track I: Professional Development In addition to the materials described in the general information section on admission (application form, official transcripts, fee) the applicant will submit the following: - 1.
 A two-page letter describing your experience in the field of dietetics, professional goals contributing to the decision to pursue graduate study, and the intended emphasis area you plan to pursue.
 The letter should demonstrate writing competencies appropriate for graduate level work. - 2.
 A current resume. - 3.
 Three letters of recommendation supporting the ability to succeed in graduate studies.
 Recommendations should be from those able to comment on your academic work, work experience, character and leadership potential.
 Letters from past instructors and employers are highly recommended. - 4.
 A copy of your current ADA registration card and/or certified/licensed dietitian card. - 5.
 An interview with the Program Director may be required after the application is complete.
 Submitted required materials to: